 How to Keep Squat Racks from Rusting Outside?

-Any equipment remains as good as new or at least doesn’t suffer from malfunctioning when it is well-maintained.
+Any equipment remains as good as new or doesn’t suffer from malfunctioning when it is well-maintained.
 The same applies to squat racks, too, whether or not they are kept inside or outside.

 Numerous individuals are wondering whether power racks placed outside could remain rust-free.